-- managing internal staff and human resources
+- managing VBA personnel and human resources

 Some of our work involves the 'indirect' collection of personal information – that is, where personal information is collected or received about you, but from someone else or from some other source.
-For example:
+For example

 Some of our work requires us to collect sensitive personal information.
 The most common example is when we ask Victoria Police for a criminal record check to assess an application for registration or for prosecution.
-When taking prosecution action we do not need your permission to do this.
+When taking prosecution action, we do not need your permission to do this.

 How we share your personal information